thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-create-your-app.md

 ## Create Your App

-{% include note.html content="For the best experience, use [Chrome](https://www.google.com/chrome/) when interacting with Channel Creator." %}

 1. (Optional) Create an Amazon developer account through the Developer Portal at [developer.amazon.com/](https://developer.amazon.com/).
-Click **Sign In**, and then select **I am a new customer.** Follow the on-screen instructions to create an app.
-Channel Creator doesn't allow monetization of apps, so you can skip that section in the sign-up.
+Click **Sign In**, and then select **I am a new customer.** Follow the on-screen instructions to create an account.
+(Channel Creator doesn't allow monetization of apps, so you can skip that section in the sign-up.)

-    Your Amazon developer account is different from your retail Amazon account (though for simplicity, use the same username for both).
+    Your Amazon developer account is different from your regular Amazon account, but you should use the same username for both accounts, since they are linked behind the scenes.

-    {% include note.html content="If you don't have an Amazon developer account, you can sign into Channel Creator with your retail Amazon account and start creating an app.
+    {% include note.html content="If you don't have an Amazon developer account, you can sign into Channel Creator with your regular Amazon account and start creating an app.
 When you submit your app, Channel Creator will prompt you to auto-create an Amazon developer account from within Channel Creator. "%}

 2. Go to Channel Creator at [channelcreator.amazon.com/](https://channelstudio.amazon.com/) and sign in with your Amazon developer account.
 3. Click **Create New Channel**.